|

 skills.

-getting skills while defining a problem and analyzing the reasons why
+using getting skills while defining a problem and analyzing the reasons

 - Module 4: Giving Your View - enables participants to share